Sign up. Buy now. Learn more.

 Tactic #2: Write a Benefit-Oriented CTA

-algorithm updates, many people weren’t terribly concerned about the quality of their articles, blog posts, videos, ebooks and other content.
+algorithm updates, many people weren’t terribly concerned about the quality of their articles, a blog post, videos, a free ebook and other content.
 But, it’s a different ball game today.

 Why is Google so passionate about the value that you provide in a piece of content?
 It’s because of Google’s users.